EdwardLiuyc/StaticMapping/README.md

 # TODO
 - **Loop Close factor should be rubust**
 - **using docker to run**
+- another mode for the imu which provides attitude
+- trajectory and loop closure edges in rviz
+- Kitti evaluation
 - separate normal estimation from icp_fast, then we can no longer do it again in submap matching
 - seperate map_builder class into several smaller classes
 - preprocessor: remove points under the ground